 Mediation and Conflict Resolution Certificate

-This one-day training will equip those with supervisory responsibility with the crucial skills needed to deal effectively with conflict in the workplace.
+This three-day training will equip those with supervisory responsibility with the crucial skills needed to deal effectively with conflict in the workplace.
 Whether you supervise within a professional or volunteer capacity, this training will provide you with the knowledge and skills necessary to deal effectively with interpersonal and organizational conflict.

 This training is designed for supervisory staff, managers, and executives within private sector, nonprofit or governmental organizations.
 Anyone who has others reporting to them, or plans to be in supervisory capacities, will find the skills and competencies gained through these workshops to be highly valuable.